 ‘The choice between different research methods should depend upon what you are trying to find out’ (Silverman, 2001: 25).

 My research involves women who have suffered violence, so that I could gain in-depth and detailed information about their life experiences.
 Moreover, I wanted to gain a good understanding of the perception and views of the higher authorities, who enforce laws and deal with vulnerable women.
-The higher authorities I interviewed for this research include the police, judicial representatives, and the employees of women’s refuge organisations.
+The higher authorities I interviewed for this research include the police, judicial representatives, and the employees of women’s refuge organizations.
 By applying Silverman’s (2001: 25) research lens, I selected a qualitative research design.
 This provides the researcher with an in-depth understanding of human behaviour, and it is an efficient method to gather cultural-specific information from a particular community (Guest et al., 2013).
 Moreover, Bryman (2008) argues that to study women’s stories, life experiences, and behaviour; a qualitative research methodology is more effective than the quantitative because it enables the researcher to explore complex, hidden, and ambiguous meanings of family relationships (Bryman, 2008: 396; Thompson, 1992: 6).
 Thereby, the method enables the researcher to discuss other, more complex situations within women’s lives (Ramazanoglu and Holland, 2002).